 Show previous versions

 - Basis of the method

 - Direct detection

 A method of obtaining age estimates on organic materials which has been used to date samples as old as 75,000 years.
-The method was developed immediately following World War II by Willard F. Libby and coworkers, and has provided age determinations in archeology, geology, geophysics, and other branches of science.
+The method was developed in the late 1940s by Willard F. Libby and coworkers, and has provided age determinations in archeology, geology, geophysics, and other branches of science.